DragSama/rust-tg-bot/README.md

 Telegram Bot API wrapper, The design is inspired from [Python Telegram Bot](https://github.com/python-telegram-bot/python-telegram-bot).

 ## Note
 This project is a work in progress.
+See issues for stuff that needs to be added.

 ## Example
 ```rust